2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 If you prefer not to open a port on your router, but still accept incoming connections, you can activate the `listenonion=1` parameter.
 This will achieve the same result, but only through the Tor network rather than clearnet.

-On the network level, we also have :
+On the network level, we also have:

 - `addnode`: adds a friendly peer to contact in addition to the usual discovery (can be specified several times).